 Should we get close to a timetable?

-Should we say we're gonna have a timetable?
+Should we say we're going to have a timetable?

-Should we say we're not gonna go anywhere near a time table?
+Should we say we're not going to go anywhere near a timetable?

-But if you if you if you boiled it all down, the Democrats were discussing variations of defeat, variations of retreat, variations of giving up.
+But if you boiled it all down, the Democrats were discussing variations of defeat, variations of retreat, variations of giving up.

 And that's what they're doing.